-- Catabolism: This is the breaking down of complex molecules into simpler forms in your body.
-It occurs mostly after eating, so the food you eat is broken down into simple units for your body to use.
+- Catabolism: This breaks down complex molecules into simpler forms in your body.
+It occurs mainly after eating, so the food you eat is broken down into simple units for your body to use.

 - Anabolism: This is the building up of simple molecules in your body.
-Here your body makes use of small and simple molecules to build up larger molecules.
+Your body uses small and straightforward molecules to build up larger molecules.
 For instance, anabolism helps the kidneys and liver to produce glucose from non-carbohydrate substances.

 To create a good metabolism, certain factors come to play.
 The food you eat plays a vital role, and here are some foods you can eat to boost your metabolism.

 According to a study carried out in 2015, capsaicin is very useful in speeding up your metabolism rate.
-What you might not know about capsaicin is that it can be found in chili peppers.
-When trying to boost your metabolism rate, including it in your meals can be helpful.
+You might not know about capsaicin because you can find it in chili peppers.
+However, when trying to boost your metabolism rate, including it in your meals can be helpful.
 The study also reported that capsaicin helps with weight management, as it burns fat and reduces your appetite.

-Other benefits of capsaicin found in chili peppers are, it helps reduce pain and inflammation, it acts as an anticancer agent, and it offers antioxidant benefits.
+Other benefits of capsaicin found in chili peppers are that it helps reduce pain and inflammation, acts as an anticancer agent, and offers antioxidant benefits.

 Caffeine can also help boost your metabolism.
 Due to the caffeine content in coffee, consuming coffee can increase your metabolism.
 Do you know that consuming up to 270mg of caffeine daily or three cups of coffee can help you burn up to 100 calories daily?
 You must know that decaffeinated coffee doesn’t offer this benefit.
 Adding too much sugar and cream to your coffee can work against the caffeine benefit for your metabolism.